-• 2 exercises downloadable from the course homepage Submit by email Deadline: June 14 • Grade: Fail, 3, 4, 5 Collaboration OK, but please don't turn in identical solutions!
+• 3 exercises downloadable from the course homepage Submit by email Deadline: June 14 • Grade: Fail, 3, 4, 5 Collaboration OK, but please don't turn in identical solutions!

-Physics of Galaxies Hand-in exercises 2015
+Physics of Galaxies Hand-in exercises 2017

-Instructions: These are the two problems you need to solve to pass the course if you have already actively participated in the two exercise sessions.
+Instructions: These are the three problems you need to solve to pass the course if you have already actively participated in the three exercise sessions.
 In case you failed to participate in either of these, you should contact the teacher for additional problems to solve in order to pass the course.
-Handwritten solutions are quite acceptable, but submission via email is highly encouraged (and will allow for a swifter evaluation), so please consider scanning your solutions au submitting them as a pdf file.
-The deadline for handing in solutions to these problems is June 12, 2015.
+Hand-written solutions are quite acceptable, but submission via email is highly encouraged (and will allow for a swifter evaluation), so please consider scanning your solutions (or taking photos of them) and submitting them in electronic format.
+The deadline for handing in solutions to these problems is June 14, 2017.